-2. Proposed Board of Directors Remunerations in 2021
+2. Proposed Board of Directors Remunerations in 2022

-The Board of Directors shall propose for approval in the next General Assembly Meeting, total remuneration of an amount of AED four million (4,000,000) for the year.
+The Board of Directors shall propose for approval in the next General Assembly Meeting, average remuneration of an amount of AED three hundred thirty thousand (330,000) to each member of the Board of Directors for 2022, for a total sum of AED two million three hundred ten thousand (2,310,000) for the year 2022.
 It is important to note that the remuneration is based on their effective leadership of the Corporation and its profits and financial position and not on their attendance of the Board meetings.
-This is in line with the resolution No. (3 R.M) of 2020 concerning approval of joint stock companies' governance guide.
+This is in line with resolution No. (3 R.M) of 2020 concerning approval of joint stock companies' governance guide.

-3. Board Committees attendance allowances in 2021
+3. Board Committees attendance allowances in 2022